jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

   JTD a convenient format for tooling to accept as input, or produce as output.

 - Enable code generation from JTD schemas.
-JTD schemas are meant to be easy to convert into data structures idiomatic to a given mainstream programming language.
+JTD schemas are meant to be easy to convert into data structures idiomatic to mainstream programming languages.

 - Provide a standardized format for error indicators when data does not conform with a schema.